saastechacademy/foundation/udm/beginner/party.md

 Entities
 1. Party
 * Description: Represents any entity that can enter into a relationship.
 This includes individuals or organizations.
-* Key Attributes: Unique identifier (partyId).
+* Key Attribute: partyId.
 2. Person
 * Description: A specialization of Party, representing individual human beings.
 * Key Attribute: partyId.
 3. Organization
 * Description: Another specialization of Party, representing collective entities such as companies or organizations.
-* Key Attributes: partyid.
+* Key Attributes: partyId.
-4. Party Roles
+4. Party Role
-* Function: Defines the role of a Party in a specific context.
+* Description: Defines the role of a Party in a specific context.
 * Key Attributes: partyid, roleTypeId.
 * Examples: Customer, Supplier, Employee.
 5. Contact Mechanism